 Upon successful completion of this course, students are able to:

-Reflect on his/her life and personal development
+Reflect on their life and personal development;

 Work constructively and respectfully with others to make a positive contribution to society.